HardlyDifficult/Tutorials/Chapter1.md

 <details><summary>Testing / Debugging tips</summary>

  - While testing (in play mode):
-   - You can changing values in the Inpsector and they will not be saved.
+   - You can changing values in the Inspector and they will not be saved.
 This allows you to experiment with a different values easily.
  - Use Project Settings -> Time 'Time Scale' to make everything move faster or slower.
  - You may occasionally see a line between platform tiles or other small glitch even after the settings above have been applied.
 The only fix we can find for this is to control for resolution by modifying the camera size so sprites appear with an even multiple of their original size. (out of scope for this tutorial)